cr1tbit/simsim800/README.md

 # simsim800
 Simple SIM800 library to send stuff via GPRS

-Not usefull at all yet!
+Barely usefull at all yet!
 Just hacked together some code because I really need to get my current project over with.
+But it works fine for me.

 ## The idea
 This library is meant to be simple and portable.
 I personally don't really need